MIA-Team-9/MIA_Training_Task8/ReadME.md

 - The model was trained using GPUs and cloud-based services to expedite the process on google colab.
 - Regular evaluation on the validation set was performed to monitor and fine-tune the model.
-- The model was retrained on the same data in order to improve it's
+- The model was retrained on the same data in order to improve it's efficiency.
+-
 ### Step 6: Model Evaluation

 - The trained model was evaluated on a separate test dataset.